mikf/gallery-dl/docs/options.md

 ## General Options:
     -h, --help                  Print this help message and exit --version                   Print program version and exit
-    -i, --input-file FILE       Download URLs found in FILE ('-' for stdin).
-                                More than one --input-file can be specified -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
+    -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
     -d, --destination PATH      Target location for file downloads